Signed in as:

 September 9 Summit High School, Breckenridge, CO

-Todd Anders Johnson is an environmental filmmaker, snowboard mountaineer, socially-conscious musician and educator.
+Todd Anders Johnson is an environmental filmmaker, educator, socially-conscious musician and snowboard mountaineer.
 With the Risan Brands’ family of companies, Todd merges his passions for the environment, the arts and outdoor recreation.
-With a foundational perspective that more sustainable policies are imperative and that there are effective renewable and sustainable options to employ regionally, nationally and globally, Todd has dedicated himself to the arts in creating entertaining and educational film, music and events.
+Todd studied international development at the University of Washington.
+With the foundational perspective that more sustainable policies are imperative and that there are effective renewable and resilient options to employ regionally, nationally and globally, Todd has dedicated himself to the arts in creating entertaining and educational films, events and music.

-Salem.
-With the Risan Project, he has designed multi-media concert and film tours throughout North America prioritizing the powder highways of Alaska, British Columbia and the Lower 48 at festivals, colleges, concert venues and with guiding companies, snowsport conventions and competitive snowsport competitions.
+Todd is the drummer, vocalist and songwriter for the Colorado-based socially-conscious band, Salem, which has toured with multi-media concert and film tours that the Risan Project has produced throughout North America.
+With his powder-hound band, Todd has prioritized the powder highways of Alaska, British Columbia and the Lower 48 at festivals, colleges, concert venues and with guiding companies, snowsport conventions and competitive snowsport competitions.
 Salem has soundtracks with a variety of outdoor brands and with ski and snowboard film companies.

 Todd has taught drumming, percussion, ethnomusicology, rock band and digital media throughout Seattle, Arizona and Colorado at high schools, colleges and after-school youth programs.
 He as served on the board of directors with Rock-School and Iamedia in Seattle and has helped to produce fundraising concert events with youth programs.